SanoUsen/clnkr-3d-print-case/README.md

 the Top-Clnkr, the lettering goes through the top.

 the Top-Clnkr_Letters you can have the lettering printed in a colour of your choice.
 You will need the letters stl file for this.

+For the plates, stl and dxf are available.
+I have created a plate for each bottom row.